anyoptimization/pymoo/docs/source/constraints/index.md

 +++

-In this tutorial, we are going to have a look at the following constrained single-objective optimization problem:
+In this tutorial, we are going to look at the following constrained single-objective optimization problem:

 +++